ROODAY/GraderPlusPlus/README.md

-# Grader++
+# GradeBook
 Final Project for CS 591 D1, created by  Rudhra Raveendran, Miguel Valdez, and Zhengxiang Zhong.

-Grader++ is an all-in-one grading platform to make it easy to record grades for your classes.
+GradeBook is an all-in-one grading platform to make it easy to record grades for your classes.

 ## Features
 * Example 1